wuseldusel7/Art_Generator/README.md

 ### How to use:

-Go into the notebook `art_generator_notebook.ipynb`, search for the code lines below and insert your images of choice by hand.
+In the python script `model_fcts.py`, search for the code lines shown below and insert your images of choice by hand.
 Make sure beforehand that all images have pixel dimensions of 300x400.

 `content_image = imageio.imread("your_picture.jpg")`

 `style_image = imageio.imread("image_from_artist.jpg")`

-The last line `model_nn(sess, generated_image)` runs the model and prints intermediate pictures after every 20 iterations
+The last line `model_nn(sess, generated_image)` runs the model and prints intermediate pictures after every 20 iterations (=epoch)